 An increasing amount of EDOs are undertaking a fundraising effort to support their multi-year strategic plan.
-These plans help pay for workforce development, marketing, education, infrastructure, business retention & expansion, spec buildings and investor relations initiatives – just to name a few.
+These plans help pay for workforce development, marketing, education, infrastructure, business retention & expansion, spec buildings, and investor relations initiatives – just to name a few.

-Most organizations use fundraising campaigns as a way to increase the engagement and communication with your local and business community leaders, who help create your strategic plan.
+Most organizations use fundraising campaigns as a way to increase engagement and communication with your local and business community leaders, who help create your strategic plan.
 How will a capital campaign strengthen your EDO?

 - Increased financial resources